 Why switch now?
 The paper copies were getting torn, I’d never print out new ones, we’d forget to mark off the completed chores, and on-and-on.

-PLUS - my kids never got paid, which defeats the purpose of the Spend-Save-Give banks.
+PLUS – my kids never got paid for completing their chores, which defeats the purpose of the Spend-Save-Give banks.

 How to turn your thrift store frame into a great dry-erase chore chart:

 1. Purchase a photo frame with glass.
 My frames were gold.

 2. Optional – Spray paint your frame.
 I used my favorite Rustoleum Rubbed Oil Bronze.
 It is the best!
 I’ve used it on many items in my house – frames being the most popular.

 3. Print out your chore chart.
 Printable chore chart ideas available here >>> Chore Chart